mrdcvlsc/APA/docs/quick-tutorial.md

 # Quick Tutorial

-In this section, I will share my knowledge about big number implementations, this is not a tutorial for the library itself, please go to the [docs.md](docs.md) if you want to learn how to use the library.
+In this section, I will share my knowledge about big number implementations, this is not a tutorial on how to use the library itself, go to [docs.md](docs.md) to learn how to use the library.

-On the other hand, if you want to gain a little knowledge about big number implementations, and how to implement them slightly faster, continue reading this section.
+On the other hand, if you have no clue about big numbers in general, and if you want to gain a little knowledge about big number implementations, and how to implement them with slight faster performance, then continue reading this section.

 ## **Representing Big Numbers**

-This library uses a **packed radix** representation to represent big numbers.
+This library uses a **packed radix** representation to represent big numbers, more on that later.

 To understand how this work, let's look at the basics.

 <br>

+<script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

 *Note: In number base systems, `0` is always the minimum digit, but the maximum digit is computed by subtracting `1` to the base.*

-- $min = 0$
+$$min = 0\\

-- $max = base - 1$
+max = base - 1$$

 ### **Using a Base 10 Representation**

-The most beginner-friendly way to represent big integers is to use an array of number or string where each element contains a one-digit number from **0 to 9**.
+The most beginner-friendly way to represent big integers is to use an array of number or string where each element contains a **one-digit** number from **0 to 9**.

 This representation is called the **base 10** number system, this is